コンテンツにスキップ

 Esper Mami ©Fujiko-Pro

 To get to the museum, we recommend taking the direct shuttle bus (fee required) from Noborito Station.
-It runs every 10-15 minutes and the ride takes about 9 minutes.
-There are four vehicles with different wrapping and coloring, and the license plate is 2112, the year Doraemon was born.
-The interior of the vehicle is also full of attention to detail, such as the seats and the exit buzzer.
+It runs every 10 to 15 minutes and the ride takes about 9 minutes.
+There are four vehicles with different wrapping and coloring, and the license plate reads 2112, the year Doraemon was born.
+The interior of the vehicle is also packed with attention to detail, including the seats and exit buzzers.

-Once you get off the bus, the entrance to the museum is right there.
-It is a time-specific system, so when the reserved time comes, you can enter by presenting the 2D code issued after advance purchase as your admission ticket.
-Although we visited on the last day of the long holiday, this system allowed us to leisurely appreciate the exhibits without encountering the unexpected crowds.
+Once you get off the bus, the museum entrance is right there.
+It's a time-specific system, so when your reserved time arrives, you present the QR code issued after your advance purchase as your admission ticket to enter.
+Although we visited on the last day of the long holiday, this system allowed us to enjoy the exhibits at a leisurely pace without encountering the unexpected crowds.

 Purchase tickets here